Road Wars (TV series): Officers

 Officers involved in Road Wars are listed below.
 As a specialist unit, officers tended to appear in a couple of series, or just for one series.

 Regular teams

 Vehicles

 The Thames Valley Police unit operates high-specification, unmarked 3.2L V6 Vauxhall Omegas (B2 model), replaced in later series by unmarked 2.8L Turbo V6 Police Special Vauxhall Vectras.
 The unit is tasked with taking a proactive role in fighting crime especially targeted towards street robbers and burglars, but also undertaking general traffic policing (the officers are drawn from normal Roads Policing teams).

 Devon & Cornwall Police

-In October 2008 the Thames Valley Police pulled out from the show after concerns on how its officers are depicted.
+In October 2008 Thames Valley Police pulled out from the show after concerns on how its officers are depicted.
 From Series 7, the show moved on to follow the Road Crime Unit and the front line Dog Squad of Devon and Cornwall Police.
 The Road Crime Unit operates marked BMW 3 Series along with unmarked 2.5L Ford Focus STs.